-COVID-19 Health and Safety Guidelines
+COVID-19 Service Guidelines

 Information on this page is for discussion and team-planning purposes only.
 References have been provided to CDC sites with formal recommendations.
 Information in this handout does NOT supersede guidance and instruction that is relayed to the CAC by their local public health authority.

 Children’s Advocacy Centers (CACs) provide many essential services which have, until now, been conducted in person, and some of these services critical to children's health, safety, and well-being must continue despite the COVID-19 outbreak.
 This guide, provided in FAQ format, is provided to answer questions for CAC staff and multidisciplinary team members on how to maintain health and safety in the CAC setting, to balance the need for pandemic safety against the critical needs of children and families, and to ensure the psychological safety necessary for children to heal and for staff and teams to work effectively.

 These guidelines are intended to be followed until community spread of COVID-19 has stopped due to a widely available vaccine, effective treatment, or herd immunity.
 These guidelines will be updated periodically as new information becomes available.

 This guide provides the most up-to-date information on the safety and effectiveness of the vaccines and answers to common questions about CAC professionals and vaccination against COVID-19.

 We are grateful for the contributions of medical providers and experts from institutions in the CAC movement who consulted on this document.